wxjiao/Multimodal-Feature-Extraction/README.md

 - [HTK](http://htk.eng.cam.ac.uk/) \[C/C++\]: About the compiling of HTK on Windows please refer to [HTK on Windows](https://github.com/JoFrhwld/FAVE/wiki/HTK-on-Windows).
 You need to set up the `win32` environment in `cmd` for compiling.
 Note that you may encounter errors when compling due to the incompatibility of `.mkf` syntax.
 To solve the problem, you have to remove all the unnecessary **space line** in related `.mkf` files.
 - [SoX](http://sox.sourceforge.net/) \[C/C++\]: To install SoX on Windows, you may refer to [SoX on Windows](https://github.com/JoFrhwld/FAVE/wiki/Sox-on-Windows).

 We use a modified version from [p2fa-vislab](https://github.com/ucbvislab/p2fa-vislab), which could take the `.json` schema for the input and the output.
-For more details, please refer to the repo.
+The `.wav` audio file should be 16bit mono.
+More details please refer to the repository.

 Here, we run the Python scripts in Windows `cmd`:
 ```ruby
 # Align for all videos
 for %f in (./Dataset/alignment/*.wav) do \